Employer of Record

 Weekly Holidays and Public Holidays

-• Employees eligible for weekly holidays and public holidays.
+• Employees are entitled to weekly rest days and public holidays.

 Domestic Employees